apollorio/wp-event-manager/readme.txt

-Fixed - Content Related Issue On The Event Dashboard Fixed - Text Related Issue In The Event Registration Form Fixed - Pagination Issue On The Event Organizer Page Fixed - Punctuation Related Issue In The Event Calendar
+Fixed - Content Related Issue On The Event Dashboard Fixed - Text Related Issue In The Event Registration Form Fixed - Pagination Issue On The Event dj Page
+Fixed - Punctuation Related Issue In The Event Calendar

 = [3.1.17] 22-12-2020 =